 How Retirement Disability Protection Works

 Retirement protection disability benefits are paid to a non-qualified trust - not the 401(k) - because, by law, benefits cannot be paid to a defined contribution qualified retirement plan when a worker has no earned income.

 Retirement protection programs do not claim to be retirement plans or to provide perfect replacement.
-Rather, they are designed to mitigate exposure to an event that could otherwise derail retirement plans.
+Rather, they are designed as a partial solution to avoid total derailment of retirement.

 Age: 35, later disabled at age 40